way-cooler/way-cooler/docs/ipc-protocol.md

 # Sockets
 IPC with way-cooler taks place over two Unix sockets:

-`/tmp/way-cooler/server` and `/tmp/way-cooler/events`.
+`/var/run/user/<user-id>/way-cooler/<unique-id>/command` and `/tmp/way-cooler/<unique-id>/event`.

+The unique-id is generated at runtime, and these paths can be found in the `WAY_COOLER_SOCKET_FOLDER` environment variable.
+I.e, in this example `WAY_COOLER_SOCKET_FOLDER` would be `/var/run/user/<user-id>/way-cooler/<unique-id>/`.

-Requests in the `server` socket allow clients to send commands to the server and fetch specific data.
+Requests in the `command` socket allow clients to send commands to the server and fetch specific data.

-The `events` socket allows clients to subscribe to events (key presses, workspace switches, etc.) from way-cooler.
+The `event` socket allows clients to subscribe to events (key presses, workspace switches, etc.) from way-cooler.

 Communication in both pipes done by exchanging a series of "packets" back and forth between the client and server.